Diesel Particulate Matter in Outdoor Air

 Definition

-Mean of modeled annual average diesel particulate matter concentration for census tracts in a county
+Mean of modeled annual average diesel particulate matter concentration for a county

 Data Sources